Advance Financial

-Founded in 1996, Advance Financial is a high-interest payday lender based in Nashville, Tennessee.
+Advance Financial is a high-interest payday lender based in Nashville, Tennessee.
+It was founded in 1996 by Michael "Mike" and Tina Hodges who serve as chairman and CEO respectively.

-The company offers high-interest payday loans, offering up to $4,000 at 279.5% interest.
-The company has filed over 110,000 lawsuits against its borrowers.
+The company offers high-interest payday loans, so-called "Flex Loans", offering up to $4,000 at 279.5% interest.
+The company has filed over 110,000 lawsuits against its borrowers, significantly more than any other payday lender.
 The company is one of the top campaign donors in Tennessee, lobbying regulators to loosen restrictions on payday loan activities.